platbase/devops-pods/README.md

 ## Abstract

+- `develop-tools` - Tools(always shell scripts) to run images
+- `devenv` - for development
   - `00-base` - The basic docker images
   - `10-devenv` - The docker images for variants of development environment
-- `@tools` - Tools(always shell scripts) to run images
   - `@demos` - Demonstrations for variants of development environment
+- `servers` - server environments
+  - `00-base` - The basic docker images
+  - `10-database` - The docker images for variants of database environment